Moving Beyond Blame: The Key to Successful Family Mediation

 “It’s all your fault that …”

-According to Brené Brown, blame is a way of discharging our discomfort, pain or frustration—but it is corrosive to relationships and to emotional safety.
+According to Brené Brown, blame is a way of discharging our discomfort, pain, or frustration.
+However, it is corrosive to relationships and emotional safety.

 In the context of separation: